Murder Ballads

-Details
+Recording

-Murder Ballads was the band's biggest commercial success to date, most likely helped by the unexpected repeated airplay of the "Where the Wild Roses Grow" music video on MTV.
+A blues, country, lounge, jazz and gangsta rap album, Murder Ballads was the band's biggest commercial success to date, most likely helped by the unexpected repeated airplay of the "Where the Wild Roses Grow" music video on MTV.
 MTV even nominated Cave for their "best male artist" award of that year, though this nomination was later withdrawn at Cave's request.
 Cave later said, "I was kind of aware that people would go and buy the Murder Ballads album and listen to it and wonder 'What the fuck have I bought this for?' because the Kylie song wasn't any true indication of what the record was actually like."

 The first song written for the album was "O'Malley's Bar", when the band was recording Henry's Dream (1992).
 According to Cave, the idea for the Murder Ballads album came from this song: "We couldn't use 'O'Malley's Bar' on any of our other records.
 So we had to make a record, an environment where the songs could exist."
 Recordings were done towards the end of the Let Love In (1994) sessions, and there was some thought that the early material could be made into a film with John Hillcoat.
 Cave said, "I was going around everywhere with letters of intent, pushing them at everyone I knew, saying 'Do you want to be in this film?
 For the TV documentary Great Australian Albums members described their work on Murder Ballads.